 Our mission is to bring ethical food to the table, and we are disrupting the U.S. food system by developing a framework that challenges the norms of the incumbent food model, allowing us to bring high-quality products from our network of family farms to a national audience.
-This framework has enabled us to become the leading U.S. brand of pasture-raised eggs and the second-largest U.S. egg brand by retail dollar sales.
+This framework has enabled us to become the leading U.S. brand of pasture-raised eggs and the second largest U.S. egg brand by retail dollar sales.
+According to SPINS, LLC data, we were the fastest-growing brand by dollar sales in the egg category for the 52-week period ended March 20, 2022.
 Our ethics are exemplified by our focus on animal welfare and sustainable farming practices.
 We believe our standards produce happy hens with varied diets, which produce better eggs.
 There is a seismic shift in consumer demand for natural, traceable, clean label, great-tasting and nutritious foods.
 Supported by a steadfast adherence to the values on which we were founded, we have designed our brand and products to appeal to this consumer movement.

 Our purpose is rooted in a commitment to Conscious Capitalism, which prioritizes the long-term benefits of each of our stakeholders (farmers and suppliers, customers and consumers, communities and the environment, crew members and stockholders).
-We make decisions based on what is sustainable for all our stakeholders.
+We make decisions based on what's sustainable for all our stakeholders.
 Our collective sustainable business practices will enable us to fulfill our purpose of improving the lives of people, animals, and the planet through food, now and long into the future.
 For us, it is not about short-term outcomes or a trade-off between purpose and profit.
 We are fierce business competitors who believe that prioritizing the long-term viability of all stakeholders will produce stronger outcomes, for everyone, over time.
 These principles guide our day-to-day operations and, we believe, help us deliver a more sustainable and successful business.
 Our approach has been validated by our financial performance and our designation and January 2022 recertification as a Certified B Corporation, a certification reserved for businesses that balance profit and purpose to meet the highest verified standards of social and environmental performance, public transparency and legal accountability.

-We source our products from a network of over 300 family farms.
+We source our products from a network of almost 300 family farms.
 We have strategically designed our supply chain to ensure high production standards and optimal year-round operation.
 We are motivated by the positive impact we have on rural communities and enjoy a strong relationship and reputation with our network of farmers.